 Want to sponsor and host Career Safety Education for youth in your community?
 Contact the Community Relations Coordinator at 306-757-3197 or firstname.lastname@example.org.

-As a parent, your childs first day at a new job is an exciting milestone.
+As a parent, your child's first day at a new job is an exciting milestone.
 They are starting a new chapter in their lives and you want to ensure your children are able to be successful and safe.
 You also want them to have an edge on competition when applying for their summer jobs or future careers with the best employers in your community.
 Completing industry recognized safety training would provide your children with the critical safety knowledge to assist them in being successful.

 There are three methods of completing Career Safety Education:

 - They can choose to complete the training on their own through the Self-Study method.
-Your child would have to complete the two mandatory courses and one elective in one year, before they turn 21.
+Your child would have to complete the three mandatory courses and one elective in one year, before they turn 21.

 - Participate in the Curriculum Fitted format, where their teacher would complete the training during regular school classes.